jp2321/dl4cv_dev/slides/chapter7_01_semantic_segmentation.md

 Image source: (Tiu, 2019)

-Note: For evaluating the performance of image segmentation models, there are multiple possibilities.
-Two of them are pixel-wise accuracy and IoU.
-While pixel-wise accuracy is easy to understand as it is the mean accuracy of the predicted pixels per class, the major disadvantage of this evaluation method is that the scores are effected by class imbalances.
+Note: While pixel-wise accuracy is easy to understand as it is the mean accuracy of the predicted pixels per class, the major disadvantage of this evaluation method is that the scores are affected by class imbalances.
 In the segmenting example above, 5% of the pixels are showing a ship (colored blocks).
-The other 95% of the pixel does not belong to the ship class.
+The other 95% of the pixel do not belong to the ship class.
 Thus, an accuracy of 95% in the ship class would mean that actually, no ship is segmented as this is the baseline performance when predicting that there are no ships at all (and  all pixels are predicted to be background).

 A prediction would than look like this